 Fort Barry is a former United States Army installation that protected the San Francisco Bay area with a line of gun batteries perched at the edge of the Pacific Ocean.
-Located in the Marin Headlands of Marin County, California north of San Francisco, the 1908 fortress is part of the Golden Gate Recreational Area today.
+Located in the Marin Headlands of Marin County, California, north of San Francisco, the 1908 fortress is part of the Golden Gate Recreational Area today.

 San Francisco Bay, just over the ridge to the south, with its sheltered harbor, rich natural resources, and mile-wide entrance, has long been recognized as an ideal location for the defense of the naval and port facilities by seacoast fortifications at the harbor entrance.
 By the 1850s, the U.S. Army realized that Marin’s proximity to the ocean made for excellent defense sites and began to negotiate the purchase of the southernmost tip of Marin for seacoast defense fortifications.

-After the Spanish-American War of 1898 was over, the army turned its attention towards the Marin Headlands, focusing on the seacoast fortifications at the outer line of defenses north of the Golden Gate.
+After the Spanish-American War of 1898, the army turned its attention towards the Marin Headlands, focusing on the seacoast fortifications at the outer line of defenses north of the Golden Gate.
 Between 1901 and 1905, the army constructed five powerful batteries at Fort Barry that represented the new Endicott period upgrades: Battery Mendell, Battery Alexander, Battery Smith-Guthrie, Battery Samuel Rathbone, and Battery Patrick O’Rorke.
 The fort was part of the Coast Artillery Corps.

 Like most army posts, Fort Barry functioned as a small, self-sufficient town that supported the needs of the soldiers.
-The post had its own barracks, hospital, guardhouse, officers’ residences, stables, storehouses, and a bakery.
-The open, grassy main parade ground in the center of the post was dedicated to drills, marches, parades, and public ceremonies, and served as the physical and organizational center of post life.
+The post had its own barracks, hospital, guardhouse, officers’ residences, stables, storehouses, and bakery.
+The open, grassy main parade ground in the center of the post was dedicated to drills, marches, parades, and public ceremonies and served as the physical and organizational center of post life.

-Fort Barry was discontinued as a U.S. Army installation in September 1974 and the lands were given over to the National Park Service.
+Fort Barry was discontinued as a U.S. Army installation in September 1974, and the lands were given over to the National Park Service.
 In addition to several buildings, the site features several historic batteries, including Battery Mendell and Battery Alexander, and the Point Bonita Lighthouse area.
 The former Fort Barry Chapel now serves as the Marin Headlands Visitor Center.